wand3rlust/Graylog-Install-Scripts/README.md

 5. If you decided to enable OpenSSH Server in step 3, here's a good article on SSH configurations from [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server).
 Additionally, you can also add the server IP to your local hosts file to further simplify the process.
 6. In the VM, run `wget https://github.com/wand3rlust/Graylog-Install-Scripts/blob/main/build-ubuntu.sh` to download the script.
 7. After script is downloaded, run `sudo chmod 744 build-ubuntu.sh` && `./build-ubuntu.sh`.
-8. The script might prompt serveral times to restart services please do the needful.
+8. The script might prompt serveral times to restart services, please do the needful.
 9. Although the script is tested serveral time and doesn't break anything, if something goes wrong, take note of error, restore the snapshot and comment concerned lines in script before running.
 Also please consider making open an issue/pull request here regarding the issue if cou can.

 ## Post Installation